tvories/c196/README.md

 #### Term Details Activity

-By selecting the Term CardView ([Shown here](#term-activity)), the user opens the Term Detail Activity (`TermDetailActivity.java`).
+By selecting the Term CardView ([Shown here](#term-activity)), the user opens the Term Detail Activity (`TermDetailsActivity.java`).
 The Term Detail Activity allows the user to view the term details as well as add or remove courses in a term.

 ![TermDetailActivity](images/term_detail_activity.png)